Testosterone Pellet Therapy for Women

 The testosterone pellets are the size of a grain and are implanted by our doctors under the skin.
 These pellets consist of crystallized testosterone which delivers this hormone in a steady low dose for up to six months at a time.

 The use of testosterone pellets helps in relieving menstrual headaches or migraines.
 It improves PMS symptoms, increases energy, improves restorative sleep and libido drive, as well as reduces depression and anxiety.
 Subdermal testosterone has been used frequently in pre-menopausal women.
 Pellets are superior to topical and oral hormone therapy in terms of providing relief for menopausal symptoms.

-- It reduces hot flashes and also improves loss of libido as well as lipid and cardiac profiles.
+- It improves loss of libido as well as lipid and cardiac profiles.

 - Hormone Therapy by pellet implantation has been successfully used in Australia, Europe, and the United States since 1938 and was found to have superior effects compared to the other methods of hormone therapy.

 - Pellets help in delivering a consistent and physiologic level of hormone while avoiding hormone level fluctuations as seen in other delivery methods.

 - Estrogen that is delivered by subcutaneous implants helps in maintaining the normal estradiol and estrone ratio.